 If the owner chooses to sell or transfer the ownership of the unit, New Mexico security deposit policies give two options to consider:

-• The current owner can transfer the deposits of their tenant to the incoming owner.
+- The current owner can transfer the deposits of their tenant to the incoming owner.
 In such a case you will then need to notify your tenant of this information.

-• The other option would be to return the security deposits back to the tenant (less any allowable deductions).
+- The other option would be to return the security deposits back to the tenant (less any allowable deductions).
 You will then need to notify the incoming owner of this information.

 Bottom Line

-Understanding the security deposit regulations should be critical to any landlord looking to operate in the state.
+Understanding the security deposit regulations should be critical to landlords looking to operate in the state.
 New Mexico landlords need to understand if they should charge one month’s rent for a security deposit, both how and where they need to store their security deposits as well as how and when to return them or make deductions at the end of a tenancy.
 We offer property management to take away your stress and ensure your property is abiding by the law.

 You should also familiarize yourself with New Mexico landlord-tenant laws, rent increase rules, and lease and rental agreement policies.
 If you have any further questions or interest in property management, it’s always a promising idea to contact an experienced Rio Rancho rental management company such as the team at Blue Door Realty.
 Contact us today, we would love to be of service!